 Puns!
 Math!
 Puns about Math!
 What could be better?
-(Maybe a fresh-baked snickerdoodle, but since I’m reviewing Sir Cumference and the Great Knight of Angleland, and not the Flour cookbook that was tucked behind it in the Amazon box, for the purposes of this post, Puns about Math pretty much take the biscuit.)
+(Maybe a fresh-baked snickerdoodle, but since I'm reviewing Cindy Neuschwander's Sir Cumference and the Great Knight of Angleland, and not the Flour cookbook that was tucked next to it on our bookshelf, for the purposes of this post, Puns about Math pretty much take the biscuit.)

 Flush with success over Fibonacci, I decided to try out a few more math books on The Four-Year-Old.
 The Adventures of Penrose the Mathematical Cat seemed promising at first, but upon further inspection proved to be a pay grade or two above even The Four-Year-Old.
 So I tucked Penrose discreetly back on the shelf to wait for The Four-Year-Old to evolve into The Seven-Year-Old, and trudged back to Amazon to browse the shelves once more.